 The potentiometric surface of the bedrock aquifer in the region of the Facility has historically been, and is currently, influenced by pumping from on-site and nearby industrial supply wells.
 Specifically, the flow direction and gradient at the Facility is influenced by the cyclical pumping of groundwater at the BP-Husky refinery located approximately 0.5 miles northeast of the Facility.
 The timing of this pumping is controlled by an automatic system that responds to the refinery's demands for cooling water, which occurs primarily during the period of April to October.
 For example, as shown on the bedrock potentiometric surface map for April and August 1995 (see Appendix C3 of the RFI Final Report), during non-pumping periods, the observed gradient is relatively flat (i.e., on-site water levels all within a few tenths of a foot of each other), but when BP-Husky is withdrawing groundwater (spring through fall), the groundwater levels at the Facility decline and the gradient is steeper toward the northeast.
 The flow direction and gradient at the Facility can also be influenced by pumping of bedrock groundwater from the Facility's industrial supply well, as suggested by the October 2005 Preliminary Report of Groundwater Quality for the Facility.
 Potentiometric surface maps from monitoring events conducted during the RFI timeframe (April 2002 and October 2006) were provided in Appendix C3 of the RFI Final Report.
-Mapping of recent bedrock water level data collected during 2009 and 2010 is included in Appendix A; as indicated by this water level mapping, the groundwater flow in the bedrock reflects seasonal variability, with the predominant direction of flow ranging from northwest, west, and southwest, with periods of apparent stagnation and areas of the site where groundwater flow is different than the predominant direction.
+Mapping of recent bedrock water level data collected during 2009 and 2010 is included in Appendix A; as indicated by this water level mapping, the groundwater flow in the bedrock reflects seasonal variability, with the predominant direction of flow during this more recent period ranging from northwest, west, northeast, east, and southwest, with periods of apparent stagnation and areas of the site where groundwater flow is different than the predominant direction.
+In summary, based on the data evaluated as part of the RFI and CMS, the predominant groundwater flow in the bedrock has been observed to vary in direction across the perimeter of the facility (1) in response to seasonal changes observed regionally, (2) in response to pumping at on-site and off-site production wells, and (3) depending on the location on the facility.